keziei/kubernetes-projects/CKA-Scenarios/2/cka-detailed-scenarios-part2.md

 # Kezie Iroha
+# Kezie Iroha
-# Certified Kubernetes Administrator (CKA) Exam Preparation Scenarios
+## Certified Kubernetes Administrator (CKA) Exam Preparation Scenarios part 2 (k8 1.32)
-# Based on Kubernetes 1.32 Features
-# Part 2

-Comprehensive set of scenarios specifically designed to align with the current CKA curriculum and K8s 1.32 features.
+## If you find my notes useful for your study, then hit the star ⭐️

 ## Table of Contents
 1. [Lab Setup & Prerequisites](#lab-setup--prerequisites)